Social Media is everywhere. From morning to evening, we are spending the majority of our time on social media.

 - The plugin can easily be placed at any of the widget sections on the website.

-The only disadvantage I can think of the plugin is the struggle you might have to do while putting in information like id, secret, etc.
+The only disadvantage I can think of the plugin is the struggle you might have to do while entering information like id, secret, etc.

-The information might be a little confusing and you might get lost at times.
-Still, you cannot ignore the step as none of the social media platform provides you with counts until and unless you fill in all the information.
+The information might be a little confusing for a newbie.
+Still, you cannot ignore the step as none of the social media platform provides you with followers count until you fill in all the required information.

 Once you install the plugin, you can use the plugin as a widget to show the number of followers your brand has on different social media platforms.